nrd10/ProgramofStudyWebApp/README.md

 # How to Run
 To successfully build the project users must:
 1. Clone the repository, add and correctly configure an environment file (.env)
-2. Run the following command when navigated to the parent directory containing a docker-compose.yml file
+2. Run the following command when navigated to the parent directory containing the docker-compose.yml file

 ```
 sudo docker compose up